F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 <pre>ssh -i ssh stinky@derpnstink.local</pre>

-The above code is used to connect to the host derpnstink.local with user stinky. '-i ssh' parameter indicates the ssh file to be used.
-If your ssh key file has a different name, replace '-i ssh' with '-i {file name}'.
+The above code is used to connect to the host derpnstink.local with user stinky. ‘-i ssh’ parameter indicates the ssh file to be used.
+If your ssh key file has a different name, replace ‘-i ssh’ with ‘-i {file name}’.

 ![ssh](https://imgur.com/K08XZLN.png)